yhsueh/beginner_tutorials/readme.md

 ## Procedures for running gtests:
 1. Build testing cpp with:
+Return to catkin_ws
 ```
 catkin_make tests
 catkin_make test
 ```

-## Procedures for using roslaunch to record topics:
+## Procedures for using roslaunch to record topics and read the bagfile:
 1. Similar to last section.
 Create four terminals and repeat the procedures until the forth step.

 2. Input